rupert648/dot-herder/README.md

 ## Contributing

 Feel free to open issues or submit pull requests if you have ideas for improvements or new features.
 Let's make dotfile management a breeze together!

+It would be great if config.yaml needed very little editing and covered most common .dotfiles, so please feel free to open a PR and add any you yourself find helpful!

 ## License